Glossary of PA Terms - C

 A capacitor consists of two layers of conducting material (often a metallic foil), separated by a very thin insulating layer called the dielectric; these layers are often wound into a tight spiral to save space.
 In PA work, capacitors are an essential component of passive crossovers.
 The capacitance value (in picofarads) of some types of capacitor is indicated by a colour code.
 Tolerance values are sometimes indicated by a letter (follow that link for details).

 When replacing capacitors there are other considerations besides ensuring that the replacement has the correct nominal capacitance value and tolerance.
-It must also have a voltage rating at least as large as the one to be replaced, and be of the correct type.
-Physical size and shape, mounting method, effective series resistance (ESR), maximum temperature rating and/or temperature coefficient may also be important.
+It must also have a voltage rating at least as large as the one to be replaced, and be of the correct type for the specific application concerned.
+Physical size and shape, mounting method, effective series resistance (ESR), safety rating (e.g. X1, Y2), series inductance, maximum temperature rating, stability, and/or temperature coefficient may also be important.

-There are many different types of capacitors, each designed to suit different applications.
-The types differ mostly in their dielectric material, common materials for non-polarised capacitors being polystyrene, polycarbonate, polyester, polypropylene, and ceramic.
+There are many different types of capacitors, each designed to suit different applications − see the table below.
+The types differ mostly in their dielectric material, common materials currently used for non-polarised capacitors being ceramic, polyester (PET), polypropylene (PP), and (to a lesser degree) polyphenylene sulfide (PPS).
 Where large values of capacitance are required in a small space, polarised electrolytic types are often used; the most common types utilise an electro-chemically created dielectric of aluminium oxide.
 Polarised electrolytic types (aluminium and tantalum) must always be connected with the correct polarity as well as having an adequate voltage rating.
 Failure to observe these requirements may cause the capacitor to explode.
 In passive crossovers the absence of a DC voltage makes polarised electrolytic types unsuitable, so special non-polarised electrolytic types (also called bi-polar electrolytics) are often used instead.

 When two or more capacitors are connected in parallel, their combined value of capacitance is the sum of the individual capacitor values.
 When two or more capacitors are connected in series, to find their combined value of capacitance it is necessary to sum the reciprocals of the individual capacitor values and then take the reciprocal of that sum (i.e. the same method as for parallel resistors).
 See also Re-capping and Inductor.